 Entrance to the beach is free, but it is still very well maintained and clean.
 Bolonia Beach is located along the smaller resort of El Lentiscal between Cadiz and Tarifa.
 Parking is by the beach and there are plenty of restaurants nearby.

-24. Cabo de Gata – the most beautiful nature in Andalusia
+24. Cabo de Gata – the best places in Andalusia

 Cabo de Gata is a stunning nature reserve in the east of Andalusia.
 It is an unspoilt sanctuary of beaches, islands and rocky coves.
 Its rugged reefs provide spectacular views of the coastline and the crystal clear water is ideal for snorkelling and diving.
 There are also plenty of hiking trails to explore the rare flora and fauna.